Brian Merriman: Cúirt an Mheán Oíche

 To the poet's horror, the young woman angrily points him out as a 30-year-old bachelor and describes her many failed attempts to become his wife.
-She declares that, despite the poet's crooked back and extreme ugliness, none of that would matter in the bedroom.
+She declares that, despite the poet's crooked back and extreme ugliness, none of that would matter in a darkened bedroom.
 She therefore demands that Merriman must be the first man to suffer the consequences of the new marriage law.
 As a crowd of infuriated single women gleefully prepares to flog Brian Merriman into a quivering bowl of jelly, he awakens along the shore of Loch Gréine to find it was all a terrible nightmare.

 Influence

 Language and metre

 The language of Merriman's poem is a mixture of the Classical Gaelic literary language of the Bards with everyday Munster Irish, the vernacular of rural County Clare during the late 18th century.
 The meter is the rarely used Dactylic Trimeter followed by a single Trochaic foot.
 The end rhymes are all feminine.

 In a 1926 preface to Arland Ussher's translation, William Butler Yeats wrote, "Brian Mac Giolla Meidhre – or to put it in English, Brian Merriman – wrote in Gaelic, one final and three internal rhymes, pouring all his mediaeval abundance into that narrow neck."